socs-kul/socs-kul.github.io/_exercises/3-advanced-c-asm.md

 # Functions in C

-In this session, we will briefly introduce functions in C, but the detailed description of how to translate them into assembly will be the topic of the [third session](/exercises/3-functions-stack).
+In this session, we will briefly introduce functions in C, but the detailed description of how to translate them into assembly will be the topic of the [fourth session](/exercises/4-functions-stack).

 You probably remember that every C program must contain the `int main(void)` function, this is where the execution will start.
 Remember that the first `int` means that